Charles E., LCSW, LAC^PRN Crisis Clinician

 Read More

-Crisis, Garfield casey altman Crisis, Garfield casey altman
+Crisis, Garfield, Therapy casey altman Crisis, Garfield, Therapy casey altman

 Katheryn (Kat) was born and raised in Aspen, Colorado, with the mountains being her first love and playground.
 She went on to attend Hastings College in Nebraska for her bachelor's degree and fell in love with psychology.
 She returned to complete her Master’s in Clinical Mental Health Counseling from Naropa University in Colorado.
 Kat has worked with various populations including high-risk youth in residential treatment, young children with and without autism, and adults in detox; and she’s experienced in case management and support groups.
 Her mission is to incorporate the wisdom of the communities and people with which she works to provide person-centered care.
 Kat enjoys spending time outside (preferably hiking or running), building and tending to her LEGO collection, reading books, watching movies, and caring for her many plants.